-627. Of course in many cases where appeals are allowed there will be instances of Police investigative failures.
-It is the number and cumulative importance of errors here that might, in my view be seen as constituting extraordinary circumstances.338

-628. The sheer length of David Bain's incarceration takes the Bain prosecution "outside the ordinary run of cases in which appeals have been allowed"339.

-629. This is not a case where my respectful recommendation, the Cabinet ought to say to David Bain "tough luck" and "move on".
-The state authorities and in particular the Dunedin CIB, were seriously complicit in this miscarriage of justice, in my opinion.
+- 627. Of course in many cases where appeals are allowed there will be instances of Police investigative failures.
+It is the number and cumulative importance of errors here that might, in Cabinet's view be seen as constituting extraordinary circumstances.338 - 628.
+Cabinet may think that the sheer length of David Bain's incarceration takes the Bain prosecution "outside the ordinary run of cases in which appeals have been allowed" 339. - 629.
+Cabinet may think that this is not a case to say to David Bain "tough luck" and "move on".
+There exist facts that may cause Cabinet to conclude that state authorities and in particular the Dunedin CIB, were seriously complicit in what the Privy Council concluded was a miscarriage of justice.